Bobby Wood

-Bobby Shou Wood (born November 15, 1992) is an American professional soccer player who plays as a striker for Major League Soccer club New England Revolution.
+Bobby Shou Wood (born November 15, 1992) is an American professional soccer player who plays as a striker.

 Youth and early career

 Wood was born in Honolulu, Hawaii, to a mother with partial Japanese ancestry and a father with African American ancestry.
 He began his youth career in 1999 with Powder Edge SC, located in Honolulu, Hawaii.
 He moved to California in 2005 to play with the Irvine Strikers.

 Club career

 Wood relocated to Germany in July 2007 to join the academy of 1860 Munich.

 1860 Munich

 On January 29, 2011, Wood made his professional debut coming on in the 82nd minute as a substitute during a 2.
 Bundesliga match against MSV Duisburg.

-Wood made his first career start for 1860 Munich in October 2011 against F.C.
-Hansa Rostock.
+Wood made his first career start for 1860 Munich in October 2011 against Hansa Rostock.
 On November 30, 2012, against VfR Aalen, Wood scored his first professional goal to secure a 1–1 draw for 1860 Munich.

-In December 2012, Wood signed his first professional contract, extending his stay with 1860 through the 2016 season.
+In December 2012, Wood signed his first professional contract, extending his stay with 1860 Munich through the 2016 season.